 Likewise, the past years have seen the emergence of a number of community resources and testbeds funded through CRI, NSF, and other sources to support CISE research.
 For example, cloud computing resources such as NSFFutureCloud as well as the collection of cloud resources now available beyond those supported by NSF offer excellent opportunities for investigations and data management that do not require significant additional infrastructure investments.
 Researchers should first consider use of currently available resources before submitting a CRI proposal.
-All CRI proposals must clearly demonstrate that the requirements of the proposed research agenda demand the new or enhanced infrastructure requested in the CRI proposal and cannot be accomplished using other existing resources possible support.
-Other NSF infrastructure programs that might be appropriate include: those offered by CISE's Division of Advanced Cyberinfrastructure (ACI) such as Campus Cyberinfrastructure - Data, Networking, and Innovation Program (CCDNI), and Software Infrastructure for Sustained Innovation - S2I2 (SI2-S2I2), as well as the NSF Major Research Instrumentation (MRI) program.
+All CRI proposals must clearly demonstrate that the requirements of the proposed research agenda demand the new or enhanced infrastructure requested in the CRI proposal and cannot be accomplished using other existing resources.

-Since CRI does not typically support researchers in other disciplines who are simply employing existing computing and computational science approaches in their research, these researchers might look to infrastructure programs in their related NSF Directorate for
+Since CRI does not typically support researchers in other disciplines who are simply employing existing computing and computational science approaches in their research, these researchers might look to infrastructure programs in their related NSF Directorate for possible support.
+Other NSF infrastructure programs that might be appropriate include those offered by CISE's Office of Advanced Cyberinfrastructure (OAC) such as Campus Cyberinfrastructure (CC\) and Data Infrastructure Building Blocks (DIBBs), as well as the NSF Major Research Instrumentation (MRI) program.